-Your doctor will ask you to describe your reflux symptoms and the length of time you have had them8 and review the need for prescribing you acid-suppressant medication.
-Should you require such medication long term or the treatment is not working, your GP is likely to request a gastroscopy.
-This will ensure there are no underlying problems with your oesophagus or stomach8.
+Your doctor will ask you to describe your reflux symptoms and the length of time you have had them and review the need for prescribing you acid-suppressant medication.
+Should you require such medication long term or the treatment is not working, and your symptoms continue or return, your GP may request an endoscopy.
+This will ensure there are no underlying problems with your oesophagus or stomach.
 Up to half of all patients with symptoms that suggest they have reflux turn out to have only mild inflammation or an oesophagus that looks quite normal.

-Gastroscopy: This involves passing a thin, flexible tube through the mouth and down into your oesophagus, stomach and start of small intestine9.
-The endoscopist will be looking for signs of inflammation.
+Endoscopy: This test is conducted at a specialist unit and involves passing a thin, flexible tube through the mouth or nose and down into your oesophagus, stomach and start of small intestine9.
 It is usually carried out as an outpatient and takes less than 15 minutes.
-You can choose to have a local anaesthetic throat spray and/or sedative.
+The endoscopist will take small tissue samples (biopsies) for analysis in the laboratory.
+You can choose to have a local anaesthetic throat spray and/or a sedative.
 The endoscopist can guide you in this decision.
 The procedure is not painful, but it may be uncomfortable at times.

 Barium Meal: An alternative to a gastroscopy is a Barium Meal10.
-This involves drinking some barium liquid which will show up your oesophagus, stomach and first part of the small intestine on x-ray.
-It gives less information than a gastroscopy but is good at showing whether you have a hiatus hernia or whether your oesophagus is narrowed for any reason.
+This involves drinking some barium liquid, which will show up your oesophagus, stomach and first part of the small intestine on x-ray.
+It gives less information than an endoscopy but is good at showing whether you have a hiatus hernia or whether your oesophagus is narrowed for any reason.

-What treatments are available for Heartburn & Reflux?
+What treatments are available for Heartburn & Acid Reflux?

 There are also a variety of medicines you can buy at your local pharmacy to help lessen your reflux symptoms.

 Antacids: alkaline liquids or tablets that reduce the amount of stomach acid.
-They work immediately and last for four hours.
-They are best taken after meals and before going to bed5.
+They usually work immediately.
+They are best taken after meals and before going to bed.

 Acid-supressing medications: capsules or tablets which reduce the amount of acid produced by the cells in your stomach.